Are Language Immersion Programs Worth It? A Real Look at Time, Productivity, and Cost

 • Rely heavily on classroom structure

-• Limit interaction
+• Limit interaction to formal lessons

 • Move at a group pace

-For adults, language learning is not about:
+For adults, language learning is not about finding the cheapest option.

-It is about: making meaningful progress in a limited amount of time
+It is about making meaningful progress in a limited amount of time.

-Considering an Efficient Approach?
+Considering an efficient approach?

-your level, your goals, and your pace.
+Each experience is built around your level, your goals, and your pace.

 Get the Latest Language Guides